SQL Server Reporting Services features supported by editions

 |Email and file share subscriptions and scheduling||Yes||Yes||Yes|

-|Report history, execution snapshots and caching||Yes||Yes||Yes|
+|Report history, execution snapshots, and caching||Yes||Yes||Yes|

 |Remote and non-SQL data source support1||Yes||Yes||Yes|

-|Data source, delivery and rendering, RDCE extensibility||Yes||Yes||Yes|
+|Data source, delivery, and rendering and RDCE extensibility||Yes||Yes||Yes|

-|Data driven report subscription||Yes||Yes|
+|Data-driven report subscription||Yes||Yes|

-|For this edition of SQL Server Reporting Services||Use this edition of the Database Engine instance to host the database|
+|For this edition of SQL Server Reporting Services,||Use this edition of the Database Engine instance to host the database.|

-|Enterprise||Enterprise, or Standard editions (local or remote)|
+|Enterprise||Enterprise or Standard editions (local or remote)|

-|Standard||Enterprise, or Standard editions (local or remote)|
+|Standard||Enterprise or Standard editions (local or remote)|

 |Web||Web edition (local only)|

 |Express with Advanced Services||Express with Advanced Services (local only)|

 |Tool name||Enterprise||Standard||Web||Express with Advanced Services||Developer|

-|SQL Server Mobile Report Publisher (.rsmobile)||Yes||Yes|
+|SQL Server Mobile Report Publisher, .rsmobile||Yes||Yes|

-|Power BI apps for mobile devices (iOS, Windows 10, Android) (.rsmobile)||Yes||Yes|
+|Power BI apps for mobile devices (iOS, Windows 10, and Android), .rsmobile||Yes||Yes|

 More questions?
-Try asking the Reporting Services forum
+Ask the SQL Server Reporting Services forum.